tkharisov7/To-Do-Web-App/README.md

 # To-Do-Web-App
-Simple Python To-Do-App using Flask and SQLite.
+Python To-Do-App using Flask and SQLite.